BrandoTurner/CharacterCards/README.md

 ## MVP

 This app serves to be a precursor to creating an actual D&D camapaign.
 You will be able to create a character by importing an image or choosing to draw one in-app.
 You would be able to start from a template .
 You will be able to allocate stat points and pick from actual classes and skills from the game.
 Anyone familiar with RPG's will notice recurring high fantasy themes.
-This app serves to be a precursor to creating an actual D&D camapaign.

 ### Post MVP